 • Place the chicken on top of the vegetables in the roasting tray and put it into the preheated oven

-• Turn the heat down immediately to 400°F and cook the chicken for 1 hour and 20 minutes (check for internal temperature of at least 165 degrees F)
+• Turn the heat down immediately to 400°F and cook the chicken for 1 hour and 20 minutes (check for an internal temperature of at least 165 degrees F)

-• Baste the chicken halfway through cooking and if the veggies look dry, add a splash of water to the tray to stop them burning
+• Baste the chicken halfway through cooking and if the veggies look dry, add a splash of water to the tray to stop them from burning

 • When cooked, take the tray out of the oven and transfer the chicken to a board to rest for 15 minutes or so

-• Cover it with a layer of tinfoil and a tea towel and put aside.
+• Cover it with a layer of tinfoil and a tea towel and put it aside.
 Serve after 15 minutes.

 Why it seems intimidating: A baked pasta dish seems daunting when it comes to assembly, but really efficient cooking is in the timing and distribution of tasks.
 For lasagna, the sauce and cheese can be prepared beforehand, so you just have to put them together.
 All Recipes has a recipe so good it will have your kids asking for more each and every time.
 This recipe features ground beef, but you can eliminate the meat altogether to make it more vegetarian, or replace it with Portobello mushrooms for a yummy alternative: